RobTillaart/AD523X/README.md

 - add parameter checking
 - extend unit tests
 - extent examples
-  - AD5235 as single potmeter with 2048 steps (series)
+  - AD5235 as single potmeter with 2048 steps (series) TasO (two as one)
   - AD5235 as single potmeter with 2x 1024 steps (parallel)
 - stereo functions for the AD5235